github-education-resources/guide/docs/sandboxing.md

 **Your students need to sign up for GitHub before you can grant them access to your organization.**

-You have a couple options for how to organize the repositories for your students.
+You have a few options for how to organize the repositories for your students.

 #### Individual projects